 I arrived in San Gil late into the night.
 The entire village was asleep-silence rang through the hills.
 My bus, a 9-hour ride from Bogotá, dropped me off at a station just outside the town.

 Coming to Colombia was a last minute decision, one that took me a few days to finalize.
-Since the country was bound to be my first in South America, I had some reservations traveling solo.
+Since I’ve yet to set foot in South America, I had some reservations traveling solo.

 San Gil: Find a Rooftop and Enjoy the View